The OnBoard programme is carefully designed to further develop life skills and has learning at its core.

 OnBoard is open to anyone aged 8-18 and, whether it’s a small group or a large class, we can help you get started.

-Sailing and windsurfing provide invaluable skills that can have a positive impact on an individual’s personal development.
+Children's sailing and windsurfing provide invaluable skills that can have a positive impact on an individual’s personal development.
 RYA OnBoard has worked closely with the University of Winchester, the Centre for Real World Learning and Professor Bill Lucas to develop this part of the programme.

 As well as learning the core skills to get afloat, participants will be developing six key character attributes; Teamwork, Creativity, Communication, Independence, Determination and Confidence.